Bruxism Treatment

 The team at Greater DC Specialists offers a range of treatment options tailored to each patient’s needs.
 Treatment may include:

-Custom Occlusal Orthotic (mouth guard)
+Custom Occlusal Orthotic (Mouth Guard)

 One of the most effective ways to prevent teeth grinding is with a custom-fitted orthotic.
 These orthotics/mouth guards create a protective barrier between the teeth, reducing the damage caused by grinding and clenching.